Vokera boiler panel with pressure gauge

 Summary

-If your boiler pressure is too low or too high then fixing this is important.
+If your boiler pressure is too low or too high, fixing it is important.
 Repressurising a Vokera boiler is an easy job.
-It can save you from having to pay a plumber to do such an easy task.
+It can save you from paying a plumber to do an easy task.

 If you have to keep repressurising your boiler, you should get that problem found and fixed as soon as possible.